 |Damage to third party property|

-It’s worth mentioning here that any damages incurred by your passengers (such as injury or damage due to error) won’t be covered by your vehicle insurance—you’ll need Public Liability insurance for that, which we cover down below.
+It’s worth mentioning here that any damages incurred by your passengers (such as injury or damage due to error) won’t be covered by your vehicle insurance—you’d need public liability insurance for that, which we cover down below.

 Third Party Only (TPO)